In many constructive dismissal claims it is bullying at work that makes employee’s feel that they have no choice but to resign.

 Keep a diary

 It is advisable that the employee keeps a diary of any bullying that does occur.
-If they decide to take legal action, the diary will provide useful evidence to support your claim.
+If they decide to take legal action, the diary will provide useful evidence to support their claim.

 If the employee sees no improvement following the grievance procedure and the bullying continues, they must then make a decision about whether or not to resign.